LibraryCarpentry/lc-shell/episodes/02-counting-mining.md

 - "Explain Unix’s ‘small pieces, loosely joined’ philosophy."
 keypoints:
 - "`wc` is a command that counts"
-- "use the `wc` command with the flags `-w` and `-l` to count the words and lines in a file or a series of files"
+- "Use the `wc` command with the flags `-w` and `-l` to count the words and lines in a file or a series of files"
-- "use the redirector and structure `> subdirectory/filename` to save results into a subdirectory"
+- "Use the redirector and structure `> subdirectory/filename` to save results into a subdirectory"
-- "use the `grep` command to search for instances of a string inside files"
+- "Use the `grep` command to search for instances of a string inside files"
-- "use `grep` with the `-c` flag to count instances of a string, the `-i` flag to return a case insensitive search for a string, the `-v` flag to exclude a string from the results, and `-w` to return a whole word only search"
+- "Use `grep` with the `-c` flag to count instances of a string, the `-i` flag to return a case insensitive search for a string, the `-v` flag to exclude a string from the results, and `-w` to return a whole word only search"
-- "use `--file=list.txt` to use the file `list.txt` as the source of strings used in a query"
+- "Use `--file=list.txt` to use the file `list.txt` as the source of strings used in a query"
-- "combine these commands and flags to build complex queries in a way that suggests the potential for using the Unix shell to count and mine your research data and research projects"
+- "Combine these commands and flags to build complex queries in a way that suggests the potential for using the Unix shell to count and mine your research data and research projects"

 ---
 ##  Counting and mining data